-Elliot was born right smack in the 50th percentile for weight, length, and head circumference.
+Our son was born right smack in the 50th percentile for weight, length, and head circumference.
 We were elated that we gave birth to a perfectly healthy little boy.
-And I was grateful that he was not over 8 pounds like the ultrasounds predicted.
+And I was grateful that he was not over 8 pounds, like the ultrasounds predicted.
 Because ouch.

-Right from day 1 Elliot was a great eater and I was a proud mama.
+Right from day 1 our baby was a great eater and I was a proud mama.
 Going to the doctor for his well visits was always an exciting day because I’d get to see how well he was growing.

-Then around 3 months, Elliot started spitting up.
+Then around 3 months, our son started spitting up.
 A lot.
 (Read more about his story with reflux).

-On top of that, Elliot started going to daycare 2 days a week so that I could focus a little on my food blog Babaganosh.
+On top of that, our son started going to daycare 2 days a week so that I could focus a little on my food blog Babaganosh.
 And of course he started getting colds from daycare, as expected.

-The problem was that Elliot didn’t want to eat much for about a week every time he got a cold.
+The problem was that our son didn’t want to eat much for about a week every time he got a cold.
 So he would go through these cycles of gaining a half a pound between colds only to lose those hard-earned ounces again.

 Right before his first birthday, we made the decision to pull him out of daycare.
-It was a tough decision because mama needed some free time to not lose her sanity, but also because Elliot was always in such a good mood after daycare.
+It was a tough decision because I needed some free time to not lose my sanity, and also because our son was always in such a good mood after daycare.
 He never cried there.
 The teachers adored him.
 And the best part – he ate more solid food in daycare than he did at home.

-So Elliot stayed home with me full time, and during this time my sole focus was on feeding him.
+So our son stayed home with me full time, and during this time my sole focus was on feeding him.
 Through distractions and pressure tactics (I know, I know, this did backfire later) he gained 3 pounds from the time he was 12 months until he turned 15 months.

 And then he totally stopped eating.
-At 15 months, Elliot was 19 pounds (0.9 percentile).
-At 16 months, Elliot was 19 pounds (0.5 percentile).
-It was stressful to see the numbers, it felt like my baby was dwindling.
+At 15 months, he was 19 pounds (0.9 percentile).
+At 16 months, he was 19 pounds (0.5 percentile).
+It was stressful to see the numbers, it felt like my baby was dwindling and wasting away.

-Luckily Elliot’s head circumference growth was still going strong, hovering around the 45th percentile.
+Luckily our son’s head circumference growth was still going strong, hovering around the 45th percentile.
 And he was on track for most developmental milestones.
-Elliot walked early, at 10 months.
+He walked early, at 10 months.
 He was a little behind on speaking but he was making good progress.
 You can’t be the best at everything, right?

 Just a side note about the growth charts.
 The percentiles I’ve been listing in this post are according to the CDC growth chart.
 Now, we know that Americans are larger than most people around the world.
 There is another growth chart from the World Health Organization (WHO) that has lower weight expectations for babies 0-2 years old.
 Doctors in the US are actually starting to use the WHO growth chart for tracking growth so as not to encourage childhood obesity.

-Elliot’s ranking on the WHO growth chart was a bit better, so I sometimes used that to calculate his weight percentile, just to make myself feel better.
-I know, that makes no sense because it doesn’t change how much he actually weighs.
-But there it is, me turning crazy thanks to dealing with Elliot’s eating issues!
+Our son’s ranking on the WHO growth chart was a bit better, so I sometimes used that to calculate his weight percentile, just to make myself feel better.
+I know, that makes no sense because it doesn’t change how much he actually weighs!!

 So anyway, here we are now, at just over 16 months.
-Elliot had a breakthrough with eating recently thanks to a few changes we’ve implemented (stay tuned to read about those!) and I am excited and hopeful to track his growth further.
+Our son had a breakthrough with eating recently thanks to a few changes we’ve implemented (keep reading for lot of helpful articles and tips!!) and I am excited and hopeful to track his growth further.

 We’ll see how things go in the next few months!
 You can only take things one day at a time with a picky eater.